 This documentation is Open Source (CC-BY 4.0), and we welcome contributions from the Aalto community.
 The project is run on Github in the repository AaltoSciComp/scicomp-docs.

-To contribute, you can always use the normal Github contribution mechanims: make a pull request or comments.
+To contribute, you can always use the normal Github contribution mechanisms: make a pull request, issues, or comments.
 If you are at Aalto, you can also get direct write access.
 Make a github issue, then contact us in person/by email for us to confirm.

 The worst contribution is one that isn’t made.
 Don’t worry about making things perfect: since this is in version control, we track all changes and will just fix anything that’s not perfect.
 This is also true for formatting errors - if you can’t do ReStructudedText perfectly, just do your best (and pretend it’s markdown because all the basics are similar).

 When you submit a change, there is continuous testing that will notify you of errors, so that you can make changes with confidence.

 Contributing gives agreement to use content under the licenses (CC-BY 4.0 or CC0 for examples).

 Requirements and building¶

 check to build it and report only the errors that would cause a